noahbrenner/curriculum/JavaScript/Core/scope/scope-and-strict-mode.md

 ???

-*`non-strict`
-*`strict`
+* `non-strict`
+* `strict`

 ---
 ## Revision

-Non-strict mode allows the automate creation of a variable in ??? scope, while *strict mode* would throw an error if the ??? variable is not declared.
+Non-strict mode allows the creation of a variable in ??? scope, while *strict mode* would throw an error if the ??? variable is not declared explicitly.

-*global
-*local
-*strict
+* global
+* local
+* strict
+* function